leto/math--primality/README.md

-Math::Primality
+# Math::Primality

-Advanced Primality Algorithms using GMP
+Advanced Primality Algorithms using Math::GMPz

-INSTALLATION
+# Installation

 To install this module, run the following commands: